Hyundai Group: History

 In 1947, Hyundai Togun (Hyundai Engineering and Construction), the initial company of the Hyundai Group, was established by Chung Ju-yung.
-Hyundai Construction began operating outside of South Korea in 1965, initially entering the markets of Guam, Thailand and Vietnam.
+Their initial capital comes from contracts with the U.S. Army in post-colonial Korea, building military bases under U.S. jurisdiction.
+Hyundai Construction began operating outside of South Korea in 1965, entering the markets of Guam, Thailand and Vietnam.
 In 1950, Hyundai Togun was renamed Hyundai Construction.
 In 1958, Keumkang Company was established to make construction materials.
 In 1965, Hyundai Construction began its first overseas venture, a highway project in Thailand.

 In 1967, Hyundai Motors was established.
 Hyundai Heavy Industries was founded in 1973, and completed the construction of its first ships in June 1974.
 In 1975, the group began construction on an integrated car factory and launched a new Korean vehicle.
 In 1973, the group's shipyard was incorporated as Hyundai Shipbuilding and Heavy Industries and renamed Hyundai Heavy Industries in 1978.
 In 1976, Hyundai Corporation was established as a trading arm.
-The same year, Asia Merchant Marine Co. established, later renamed Hyundai Merchant Marine.In 1977, Asan Foundation was established.
+The same year, Asia Merchant Marine Co. established, later renamed Hyundai Merchant Marine.
+In 1977, Asan Foundation was established.
 In 1983 Hyundai entered the semiconductor industry through the establishment of Hyundai Electronics (renamed Hynix in 2001).
 In 1986, Hyundai Research Institute was established.

 In 1986 a Hyundai-manufactured IBM PC-XT compatible called the Blue Chip PC was sold in discount and toy stores throughout the US.
 It was one of the earliest PC clones marketed toward consumers instead of business.
+In 1987, the government of South Korea urged Hyundai to recognize its workers' new unions.
 In 1988, Asian Sangsun was established, renamed Hyundai Logistics in 1992.